 - Create a port forwarding rule for UDP port 1194 to your Synology NAS’s IP address.
 In the example below, 192.168.1.220 is the IP address of my Synology NAS.

 Assuming that you were able to open UDP port 1194 successfully, the port configuration is now complete!

-4. OpenVPN Configuration - Raspberry Pi
+4. OpenVPN Configuration - How to Setup OpenVPN on a Raspberry Pi